devlabs91/travelgate-push-api/doc/index.md

 Testing
 =======

+Tests are using mockup responses located in tests/resources/

-To test, you will need to update your credentials in ./phpunit.xml
+For additional testing using the real soap client, you will need to update your credentials in ./phpunit.xml

     <php>
         <const name="PHPUNIT_TG_USERNAME" value="" />